-Required documentation begins with an application for benefits coupled with a birth certificate for the NJ Medicaid Applicant.
+Required documentation begins with an application for benefits coupled with a birth certificate for the Medicaid Applicant.
 A marriage certificate is required if the applicant is or has been married.
 A death certificate or divorce decree should be provided if the marriage has been dissolved by death or divorce.
 In addition, five years of complete and detailed financial records are required.
 All counties have a Medicaid checklist of required document submissions.
 You can generally call and ask for one, but don’t be surprised if it never comes in the mail.

 This can be a real problem.
 Medicaid is a bureaucracy; it’s government processing of paperwork.
 Often times, these items can be obtained from the Registrar of Vital Statistics or from court records.
 If it is absolutely impossible to obtain these records, other forms of evidence may be accepted.
 If you’re hitting a roadblock, then consult with an experienced NJ Medicaid application attorney or if in doubt about the completeness of your documentation to reduce the chances of denial.

 Yes.
 A PAS must be ordered by the facility or by the family if care is being provided at home.
 Once received, Medicaid sends a nurse to examine the applicant to determine whether or not the care is medically necessary.
 New Jersey has an unwritten rule that the examination will take place within 30 days from the date the PAS is ordered.
 Medical eligibility is determined by a document called a “pre-admission survey”.

 Absolutely.
 Medicaid has a computer match with the I.R.
 S. Medicaid will receive information concerning 1099’s sent by all financial institutions.